modflowpy/pymake/docs/build_apps.md

   Download and compile triangle in the ./temp subdirectory:
     $ make-program triangle --appdir temp

+  Download and compile double precision versions of mf2005 and mfusg
+    $ make-program mf2005,mfusg --double

   Download and compile all programs in the ./temp subdirectory:
     $ make-program : --appdir temp